Copper tubing: Australia

 In Australia, copper tubing classifications are "Type A", "Type B", "Type C", and "Type D":

 Copper pipes in Australia are referenced to their DN (diamètre nominal) number, which is a nominal millimeter equivalent to their actual Imperial size.
 For example, DN20 is the size for copper pipe with an outside diameter of 19.05 mm or inch.
 While pipe sizes in Australia are inch-based, they are classified by outside rather than inside diameter (e.g., a nominal inch copper pipe in Australia has measured diameters of 0.750 inches outside and 0.638 inches inside, whereas a nominal inch copper pipe in the U.S. and Canada has measured diameters of 0.875 inch outside and 0.745 inch inside.

+New Zealand

-While New Zealand has the same plumbing code as Australia and both use inch-based tubes denominated in millimeters, New Zealand's sizes are based on the "nominal bore" rather than "nominal diameter" (e.g., NZ size 20 measures 0.750 inches inside diameter, as opposed to Australian DN20 which measures 0.750 inches outside diameter).
+New Zealand has the same plumbing code as Australia, and both use inch-based tubes denominated in millimeters.
+However, New Zealand's sizes are based on the "nominal bore" rather than "nominal diameter" (e.g., NZ size 20 measures 0.750 inches inside diameter, as opposed to Australian DN20 which measures 0.750 inches outside diameter).
 Effectively, New Zealand pipes measure the same as U.S. and Canadian ones.